 Public comment restricted on Charlie Kirk Remembrance Day resolution, sparking debate

 COLORADO SPRINGS, Colo.
 (KRDO) - Several people contacted KRDO13 up in arms after they weren't allowed to sign up for public comment at Tuesday's Colorado Springs City Council meeting.
-They said they wanted to speak to the council about the resolution to honor the U.S. Senate's designation of October 14, 2025, as Charlie Kirk Remembrance Day.
+The topic they wanted to speak about?
+The resolution to honor the U.S. Senate's designation of October 14, 2025, as Charlie Kirk Remembrance Day.

 RELATED: Local Southern Colorado governments weigh their own honoring of Charlie Kirk on Oct.
 14